rdbreak/rhce8env/README.md

 Resolution seems to be either remove HyperV, or preventing its hypervisor from starting with the command: bcdedit /set hypervisorlaunchtype off, followed by a reboot.

+On AMD processors, the VMs can hung during reboots with the error:
+`watchdog : BUG : soft lockup - CPU stuck for 22-23 secs`